 - Mutual respect and support between the teacher and Paraeducator must be evident at all times in front of students.
-A difference of opinion should be discussed after the students leave. - There should be consistency between the teacher and Paraeducator in the handling of rules and rewards in the classroom. - While the teacher is ultimately responsible at all times, a division of responsibility may be worked out whereby certain times or activities may be the immediate responsibility of the Paraeducator.
+A difference of opinion should be discussed after the students leave. - There should be consistency between the teacher and Paraeducator in the handling of rules and rewards in the classroom. - While the teacher is always ultimately responsible, a division of responsibility may be worked out whereby certain times or activities may be the immediate responsibility of the Paraeducator.